jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 (2) An employee’s entitlement to annual holidays, public holidays, sick leave, or bereavement leave that are in addition to entitlements under this Act may be enforced only by the persons listed in subsection (1)﻿(a) to (c).

 ### 75 Penalty for non-compliance
-(1) An employer who fails to comply with any of the provisions listed in subsection (2) is liable,— (a) if the employer is an individual, to a penalty not exceeding $10,000:
+(1) An employer who fails to comply with any of the provisions listed in subsection (2), and every person who is involved in the failure to comply, is liable,—
+  (a) if the employer is an individual, to a penalty not exceeding $10,000:
   (b) if the employer is a company or other body corporate, to a penalty not exceeding $20,000.
 (2) The provisions are—